GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I have met bright students in computer science who have never seen the source code of a large program.
-They may be good at writing small programs, but they can't begin to learn the different skills of writing large ones if they can't see how others have done it.
+> ### The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
+It needs to be through engineering and design.
 >
-> ~ *Richard Stallman*
+> ~ *Elon Musk*

 ---
 ## 🏎 Quick Facts